-Tully enjoys treating a range of conditions such as headaches, neck and back pain, as well as sporting injuries picked up on the weekend.
-By working with a hands-on approach, Tully is able to combine manual therapy and exercise based treatment, helping his clients work through the stages of pain and dysfunction, aiming for a healthy and pain free life.
+Tully enjoys treating a range of conditions such as headaches, neck and back pain, chronic pain conditions as well as sporting injuries picked up on the weekend.
+By working with a hands-on approach, Tully is able to combine manual therapy and exercise based rehabilitation, helping his clients work through the stages of pain and dysfunction, aiming for a healthy and pain free life.

-When he’s not working at our Midland clinic, Tully loves to get out and have a kayak, spend time at the beach, walk the dog and hang out with his family.
+When he’s not working at our Midland clinic, Tully loves to get involved with Brazilian Jiu-Jitsu, spend time at the beach, walk the dog and hang out with his family.

 Tully Hogan-West’s profile